 I created this to share with you:

-Free Elf on the Shelf Toy Donation Printable Letter
+Free Elf on the Shelf Toy Donation Letter Printable Template

 You can grab this free printable Elf on the Shelf toy donation letter right here!

 Simply set out a basket with the letter inside and watch your kids gather up their items for him to take to the North Pole!

 If you use this letter be sure to actually remove the toys from your home!

 I suggest putting them directly in the trunk of your car and taking to a holiday toy collection event or local donation center straight away.

 This way you don’t risk having your children find the toys in the closet in a few months and question you.